| Katie Davis of Oklahoma State poses with the Michelle Cook Memorial Trophy,

 became the only rider from the intermediate flat to make the top six here.
 Penn State

 raised their point total to 22 as Geewax received an '84' and the red ribbon.
+The blue ribbon went to University of Vermont freshman Ali Joyce, who suddenly had put

 the Cattamounts in striking distance.
 From Moultonborough, New Hampshire, Joyce and her